-EDU-5330 Introduction to the Education of the Gifted and Talented 3 credits talented.
+This course is for teachers, administrators, and parents interested in education of the gifted and talented.
 Topics include a review of learning theories, the social implications of gifted and talented programs, and the development of programs for the gifted and talented.